-Patrons: Howell, Dance and Petersen; Delegates: Sickles, Simon and Watts
+Patrons: Howell, Dance and Petersen; Delegates: Sickles, Simon and Watts Summary as introduced:

 Elections; absentee voting; no-excuse, in-person.
 Allows qualified voters to vote absentee in person without providing an excuse for not being able to vote in person on election day.
 The bill retains the statutory list of specific reasons allowing a voter to cast an absentee ballot by mail.
 02/03/15 Senate: Failed to report (defeated) in Privileges and Elections (7-Y 8-N)

-SB 681 Minimum wage; increases to \$8.00 per hour.
+SB 681 Minimum wage; increases from its current federally mandated level to \$8.00 per hour.